-This exhibit provides an example of a producer who has elected to insure pasture, rangeland, forage acreage under the Rainfall Index plan of insurance.
+This exhibit provides an example of a producer who has elected to insure PRF acreage under the Rainfall Index plan of insurance.
 It also provides an illustration of how indemnities would be calculated.

-The same basic information is applicable to the and apiculture program.
-However, there are some differences between the Rainfall Index and the apiculture, annual forage, and pasture, rangeland, forage programs.
+The same basic information is applicable to the apiculture program.
+However, there are some differences between the Rainfall Index and the apiculture, AF, and PRF programs.
 Some of the differences include, but are not limited to, the number of index intervals required to be insured, limitations on the maximum percent of value that may be selected in an index interval, growing seasons, the applicability of different intended uses, and the payment calculation factor.

-See the Rainfall Index Plan Common Policy, Annual Forage Crop Provisions, Apiculture Crop Provisions and actuarial documents for more information about each plan and crop policy.
+See the Rainfall Index Plan Common Policy, AF Crop Provisions, Apiculture Crop Provisions and actuarial documents for more information about each plan and crop policy.